MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 │ Ctrl │     │ Alt  │    Space     ┋Space┋     Space    │  Fn  │     │ Win  │
 └──────┘-----└──────┴──────────────┴─────┴──────────────┴──────┘-----└──────┘
 ```
-_Qwerty, same as Colemak-DH, but with your good ol' typewriter optimized layout._,
+_Qwerty, same as Colemak-DH, but with your good ol' typewriter optimized layout._

 ```
 ┌────────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬──────┐